Information for Phase I Research Track Students

 - To a national audience: Students are expected to submit an abstract to a national meeting.
 Presentation format will vary.

-- You will be asked to act as a judge for other student’s research presentations at the annual Health Sciences Center Research Day.
+- You will be asked to act as a judge for other student’s research presentations at the Annual Student Research Forum.
 This will occur during the Phase III December ICC.

 - A primary goal of all Research Track participants is the submission of a manuscript to a peer-reviewed journal for possible publication.
 This submitted manuscript may also be utilized to fulfill the mentored scholarly activity requirement of the School of Medicine.
 The manuscript submission must be submitted by Dec 1st of Phase IV